EdenTree Sustainable European Equity Fund

 Stock Selection

-Identification of potential opportunities starts with a quantitative approach to find companies which appear cheap in terms of forward valuation multiples, which is followed by more in-depth analysis of both quantitative and qualitative factors to ensure the companies are not ‘value traps’, but have strong business franchises, so can maintain and grow these cashflows.
-Each prospective holding is subject to our Responsible & Sustainable screening process which helps to develop a more holistic view of a company using a wider mosaic of information which informs our understanding of the opportunities and risks associated with each holding.
+Identification of potential opportunities starts with a quantitative approach to find companies which appear cheap in terms of forward valuation multiples, which is followed by more in-depth analysis from both fundamental quantitative and qualitative to ensure the companies are not ‘value traps’, but have strong business franchises, so can maintain and grow these cashflows.
+Each prospective holding is subject to our screening process, which helps to develop a more holistic view of a company using a wider mosaic of information which informs our understanding of the opportunities and risks associated with each holding.
+We believe that this process adds value as it has the potential to reduce short-term performance volatility, by reducing the risk of unexpected negative surprises related to ESG issues.

 The companies we invest in can be seen to fall into one of three broad buckets: